CrumpLab/conflictPower/README.md

 ## Simulation-based power analysis for adaptive control designs

 This package includes functions for conducting statistical power analysis for conflict designs (e.g., Stroop, Flanker, LWPC, ISPC, CSPC, etc.).
 The approach uses Monte-Carlo simulation.
-Parameters for variability in base reaction time distributions are used to sample single-trial data from an ex-Gaussian distribution, using the `rexgauss` function from the `retimes` package.
+Parameters for variability in base reaction time distributions are used to sample single-trial data from an ex-Gaussian distribution, using the `rexgauss` function from the `retimes` package (note: retimes was removed from CRAN.
+This package includes the necessary function from an archived version of retimes).
 The rexgauss function samples n observations from an ex-Gaussian distribution, with parameters mu (mean of a normal distribution), sigma (standard deviation of a normal distribution), and tau (exponent of an exponential distribution).
 See the article for examples.

 ## Installation from Github